MukurtuCMS/mukurtudocs/docs/source/migration/Pre-Migration.md

 Each category will have a summary in the "status" field on the right, which includes a link to a more detailed report and actions.

+You MUST resolve "content nodes with no protocols" before resolving "media assets with no protocols".
+Otherwise ou can resolve these activities in whichever order your prefer.

 ### Text formats "Markdown" and "Display Suite code"

 "There are __ nodes with these text formats: [NIDs]."